simondiep/jquery-php-task-list/README.md

 - Click to expand long text items
 - Scalable UI with Bootstrap library

 Known issues: The categories feature currently does not fully work with the Import and Export buttons.
-Disclaimer: This application was one of my first jQuery/PHP web applications, developed in 2014, and may not be up to date on coding standards and best practices.
+Disclaimer: This application was one of my first jQuery/PHP web applications, developed in 2014, and is not up to date on coding standards and best practices.
+I've realized it would be faster to rebuild this app rather than to properly clean it up.